wylieswanson/AgileCLU/README.md

 * In the search field, type 'system'
 * In the Control Panel section of the search results, select "Edit system environment variables"
 * Select "Environment Variables"
-* In the "System variables" section, scroll down to Path and click "Edit...", and then append ";C:\Python27;C:\Python27\Lib\site-packages;C:\Python27\Scripts;" to the "Variable Value", then select OK.
+* In the "System variables" section, scroll down to Path and click "Edit...", and then append the below text to the "Variable Value" field, then select OK.

+	;C:\Python27;C:\Python27\Lib\site-packages;C:\Python27\Scripts;"

+At this point, you can return to the basic installation method (easy_install) at the top of this document.

 ### Windows Python Setuptools ###

-* For 32-bit version of Python
+* For 32-bit Windows
 	* Install setuptools using the provided .exe installer.
 		* http://pypi.python.org/packages/2.7/s/setuptools/setuptools-0.6c11.win32-py2.7.exe

-* For 64-bit versions of Python
+* For 64-bit Windows
 	* Download ez_setup.py and run it; it will download the appropriate .egg file and install it for you.
 (Currently, the provided .exe installer does not support 64-bit versions of Python for Windows, due to a distutils installer compatibility issue.
 		* http://peak.telecommunity.com/dist/ez_setup.py
 		* Run "ez_setup.py"

-# Python Libraries Used by AgileCLU #
+# Libraries used by AgileCLU #

-This package has the following requirements:
+This package leverages the following Python libraries:

 * poster by Chris AtLee - used for streaming ingest (http://atlee.ca/software/poster/)
 * progressbar by Nilton Volpato - used for console ingest progress bar (http://code.google.com/p/python-progressbar/)